* * *

 The Vavengers (‘Vagina Avengers’) are an organisation started in 2015, made up of people of different ages, cultural backgrounds, genders and nationalities working together and putting on events towards a common goal: To End FGM.
 All of the proceeds from our events go directly to the charities we work with.
 Our fundraising is all survivor led, meaning we work with survivors of FGM to get advice on where the funds raised should go.

 With the money raised at the first Vavengers event the UK’s first ever billboard against FGM was erected, this included a helpline for women and girls at risk.
 In 2017 The Vavengers relaunched with the goal to give emerging and established artists a place to perform, we held our second event in Amy Winehouse's living room in Camden.

 Our aim is to engage those within our social spheres; using art as a vehicle for change.
 We want to give emerging artists a platform to share their talent whilst also making a positive impact by using money from ticket sales to help combat FGM.
 The Vavengers put on a range of events from music and poetry evenings to exhibitions and plays.

-The Vavengers collaborate with artists to think creatively about how we may stop violence against women and girls.
 Along side raising awareness, we raise funds for organisations working on the front line, in the more severely affected communities.